-Student's right to appeal suspension
+☐ Student's right to appeal suspension

 In the event of extenuating circumstances, the student may request to be continued in the financial aid programs by submitting the Satisfactory Academic Progress Financial Aid Suspension Appeal form with all supporting documents to the Financial Aid appeals committee.
 A student may appeal for the following reasons: becoming very ill or severely injured, suffering from mental illness, is or has been through a divorce or suffered from family abuse, death in the family, having to drop due to an ECC error or work conflict.
-Documentation may be required.
+Documentation will be required.
 Students will be notified in writing of the results.
-Only one suspension may be approved through appeal.
-This one appeal rule starts with any appeals Fall 2005 and after.
-Appeals before this date are excluded.